ruebena2025/finalprojectf-23/preposal.md

 ## What idea(s) do you have for your final project?

-I would like to do something wiht x code and making an app but i dont have an idea of what to do
+I would like to do something with x code and making an app but i dont have an idea of what to do

 ## If you plan to collaborate with one or two classmates, what are their names?